MicrosoftDocs/azure-devops-yaml-schema/content/jobs-job.md

 > [!NOTE]
 > If you have only one stage and one job, you can use [single-job syntax](/azure/devops/pipelines/process/phases) as a shorter way to describe the steps to run.

+:::moniker range="azure-pipelines"

+For more information about `templateContext`, see [Extended YAML Pipelines templates can now be passed context information for stages, jobs, and deployments](/azure/devops/release-notes/2022/sprint-202-update#extended-yaml-pipelines-templates-can-now-be-passed-context-information-for-stages-jobs-and-deployments) and [Templates - Use templateContext to pass properties to templates](/azure/devops/pipelines/process/templates#use-templatecontext-to-pass-properties-to-templates).

+:::moniker-end

 ## Examples